NicolasHostert/ycit021-deploy/README.md

 This repository is used to deploy the infrastructure and the application, all in one go.

+## Repositories used by this project

+[Deployment](https://github.com/NicolasHostert/ycit021-deploy): This repository.
+It is used to deploy the infrastructure and the application.

+[Infrastructure](https://github.com/NicolasHostert/ycit021-terraform): It is based on the Moonwalkers terraform module, and contains the specifics for this project.

+[Application](https://github.com/NicolasHostert/ycit021-myapp): It contains the Helm chart on the application that will be deployed on the infrastructure.

+[Real World App](https://github.com/NicolasHostert/nuxt-realworld): This is the repository used to build the application used by the Helm chart.

 ## How to deploy the application in the DEV and PROD environments?
 To deploy the infrastructure, go to the [actions](https://github.com/NicolasHostert/ycit021-deploy/actions/workflows/main.yml), and click Run workflow.